bcgov/NotifyBC/docs/docs/getting-started/web-console.md

 - customize admin ip list to omit localhost (127.0.0.1)
 - access web console from another ip not in the admin ip list

+## Client certificate authentication

+If your ip is not in the admin ip list but you have setup a client certificate issued by _NotifyBC_ server in browser, the API calls you made with API explorer as well as API calls made by web console are also authenticated as [super-admin requests](../overview/#architecture).
+Client certificate authentication status is indicated by the <span class="material-icons">verified</span>
+icon on top right corner of web console.

 ## Anonymous

 If you access web console from a client that is not in the admin ip list, you are by default anonymous user.
 Anonymous authentication status is indicated by the LOGIN<span class="material-icons">login</span> button on top right corner of web console.
 Click the button to login.

 ## Access token authentication